ganuonglachanh/flarum-sonic/README.md

-# flarum-ganuonglachanh-search
+# flarum-sonic
-Support search in Discussion Title
+Support search by Sonic